 IV.I.
-Voluntary Cost Share/Leveraging
+Additional Voluntary Cost Share/Leveraging (See Section III.C.5 on cost share)

-Voluntary cost sharing is when an applicant voluntarily proposes to provide costs/contributions to support the project when a cost share is not required as is the case under this competition or to provide costs/contributions above any required cost share.
+Voluntary cost sharing is when an applicant voluntarily proposes to provide costs/contributions to support the project when a cost share is not required or, as would be in the case under this competition, to provide costs/contributions above the required cost share.
 When preparing proposals, applicants should remember that voluntary cost share is a form of leveraging and can be included in the response to the leveraging criteria.
 If an applicant proposes a voluntary cost share, the following apply: (1) A voluntary cost share is subject to the match provisions in the grant regulations (40 CFR 30.23 or 40 CFR 31.24, as applicable); (2) The recipient may not use other sources of federal funds to meet a voluntary cost share unless the federal statute authorizing the other federal funding provides that the federal funds may be used to meet a cost share requirement on a federal grant; and (3) A voluntary cost share may only be met with eligible and allowable costs.
 The recipient is legally obligated to meet any proposed voluntary cost share that is included in the approved project budget, should the applicant be selected for award.